-What is Workmans' Comp?
+What Is Workers' Comp?

 Workers’ compensation insurance (sometimes called workers’ comp, workmans’ compensation insurance, or workmans’ comp) covers your employees’ medical bills and lost wages if they suffer an injury from job-related duties.

-What it costs.
 Workers’ compensation insurance rates and premiums can vary by state, and they’re based on several variables, including your industry, the number of employees you have, and your company’s safety record.
 New products allow you to pay workers’ compensation premiums based on your actual payroll.
 This lets you avoid a large down payment so you can better manage cash flow.
 Options include self-reporting payroll or having premiums billed automatically through a third-party payroll system.